bharathkumarmanickam/spacy_nlp_resume_extractor/README.md

 This is NLP based resume information extractor

-Tools used
+Tools used:

-Used pandas, scapy for nlp processing
+Pandas, Scapy for NLP processing